nununo/pyVela2017/README-develop.md

   * Stops handling `wiring.notify_agd_threshold` calls.

-For more details refer to the included docstrings and comments in either Python or Javascript code.
+For more details refer to the included docstrings and comments in either Python or JavaScript code.